vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 A typical signing operation, loosely, has a few key phases.

 First, a digest of the file needs to be made.
-This isn't quick as simple as "hash the whole file" as we'll see later, but something as close as possible to that needs to be done.
+This isn't quick and simple as "hash the whole file" as we'll see later, but something as close as possible to that needs to be done.